boozallen/sdp-libraries/docs/contributing/create-new-library.md

 ### Preview your documentation

-You can run ``just servce`` at the root of the repository to build the documentation as static HTML, and view it at `localhost:8000`.
+You can run ``just serve`` at the root of the repository to build the documentation as static HTML, and view it at `localhost:8000`.

 ## Add unit tests
 ---